 Concurrently with the conversion of all outstanding shares of our Series A Preferred Stock and our Series B Preferred Stock into 3,649,475 shares of our common stock, Squadron is entitled to a \$16.0 million cash preference payment and approximately \$8.9 million of accumulated and unpaid dividends on our Series A Preferred Stock (as of September 30, 2017), each of which it has agreed to convert into additional shares of our common stock at a conversion price equal to the initial public offering price.
-Based on the initial public offering price of \$13.00 per share, such amounts will convert into an additional 1,913,353 shares of our common stock, and there will be 12,044,435 shares of our common stock outstanding following the completion of this offering.
+As illustrated by the following table, an increase or decrease in the assumed initial public offering price of \$13.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, would decrease or increase the number of shares of our common stock into which the preference payment and accumulated dividends would be converted and, accordingly, the number of shares of common stock to be outstanding following the completion this offering.